mailhexu/banddownfolder/doc/tutor.md

         sigma: see above
         selected_basis, A list of the indexes of the Wannier functions as initial guess.
 The number should be equal to nwann.
         anchors: Anchor points.
 The index of band at one k-point. e.g.(0, 0, 0): (6, 7, 8)
+        anchor_kpt: used for auto selecting of anchors.
+Only the kpoint. e.g. (0,0,0)
         use_proj: Whether to use projection to the anchor points in the weight function.
+        exclude_bands: the list of bands not considered in the disentanglement.
         write_hr_nc: write the Hamiltonian into a netcdf file.
 It require the NETCDF4 python library. use write_nc=None if not needed.
         write_hr_txt: write the Hamiltonian into a txt file.